osg-htc/docs/docs/common/yum.md

 Therefore we recommend security-only automatic updates or disabling automatic updates entirely.

 !!! note
-    RHEL/CentOS 8 automatic updates are provided in the `dnf-automatic` RPM, which is not installed by default.
+    RHEL/CentOS Stream 8 automatic updates are provided in the `dnf-automatic` RPM, which is not installed by default.

 To enable only security related automatic updates: